Between the Layers | Design Guide Series

 Setting Plaster, on the other hand, is even more subtle.
 It’s lighter, airier, and sits right on the edge between pink and neutral.
 If you didn’t tell someone it was pink, they might never guess.
 It has that sun-washed, European feel.
 It would be the prettiest too for my complexion.
 A win win!

-My goal with these is the same: to make pink feel less daunting, especially to the men in the household.
+The goal is to make pink feel less daunting, especially to the men in the household.
 This isn’t about making a statement — it’s about creating a space that feels inviting, lived-in, and a little unexpected … in the best way!
 Buy a peel-and-stick sample here.

 Soft pink home office with built-in desk and shelving, featuring a warm blush wall color, brass wall sconce, woven desk chair, and natural light from a large window.